vulnerless/apple-reverse-engineering/readme.md

 ## Overview

-When you visit Apple's websites login page, your browser sends a special HTTP header named `x-apple-i-fd-client-info`.
+When you visit Apple's websites your browser sends a special HTTP header named `x-apple-i-fd-client-info`.
 This header acts as a security token, helping Apple identify and validate your browser to prevent automated bots and potential fraud.
 The most critical part of this header is a field labeled `F`, which contains a complex, encoded "fingerprint" of your browser.

 Inside this repository, you will find:
 1. A detailed breakdown of each fingerprinting technique employed by the original script.